 Youth Advocate Programs (YAP), Inc. > What We Do > Direct Services

-YAP provides young people, adults and their families with intensive support in their home, school and community through our YAPWrap model that blends best practices from research in wraparound, mentoring, and positive youth development.
+YAP provides young people, adults, and families with intensive support in their homes, schools and communities through our YAPWrap® model that blends best practices from research in wraparound, mentoring, and positive youth development.

-We partner with families to build and strengthen essential skills and resources needed to thrive throughout life, such as increasing their ability to safely problem-solve their needs, developing their social, emotional, academic and career competencies, and building their network of community support.
+We partner with families to build and strengthen essential skills and resources needed to thrive throughout life, such as increasing their ability to safely problem-solve their needs, developing social, emotional, academic and career competencies, and building networks of community support.

-Advocates meet with participants multiple times a week at the times most needed by the family, with an emphasis on safety and support.
+YAP Advocates meet with participants multiple times a week at the times most needed by the individual and family, with an emphasis on safety and support.
 Individualized plans balance involuntary service demands with activities driven by the participant's prioritized wants and needs.

 feature

-Wraparound is an intensive, individualized, holistic care planning and management approach to working with high and complex need youth and families from within their homes and communities.
-It is deeply rooted in the in the core concepts of wraparound.
-From the moment we first meet a family through their completion of our programs, families are given “voice and choice”- empowered as equal partners- and services are tailored to their unique needs, strengths, interests and preferences.
-Wraparound principles also emphasize the importance of individualized, culturally responsive and strength-based services that engage natural supports and occur within the community.
+YAPWrap® is an intensive, individualized, holistic care planning and management approach to working with high and complex need youth and families in their homes and communities.
+It is deeply rooted in core concepts that differentiate YAP.
+From the moment we meet a family through their completion of our programs, families are given voice and choice- empowered as equal partners- and services are tailored to their unique needs, strengths, interests and preferences.
+YAP's wraparound principles also emphasize the importance of individualized strength-based services that engage community support resources.

 YAP’s planning process has three components: assessment, a family team meeting, and plan development.